 To the Members of Petronet LNG Limited

-1. Report on the Consolidated Financial Statements
+1. Report on the Standalone Financial Statements

-We have audited the accompanying consolidated Ind AS financial statements of PetronetLNG Limited ("the Parent Company") and its joint venture (collectively referredto as "the Group") comprising of the Consolidated Balance Sheet as at 31 March2017 the Consolidated statement of Profit and Loss (including Other ComprehensiveIncome)the Consolidated Cash Flow Statement and the Consolidated Statement of Change inEquity for the year then ended and a summaryof the significant accounting policies andother explanatory information (hereinafter referred to as "the consolidated Ind ASfinancial statements").
+We have audited the accompanying standalone Ind AS financial statements of Petronet LNGLimited ("the Company") which comprise the Balance Sheet as at 31st March2018 the Statement of Profit and Loss (including Other Comprehensive income)the CashFlow Statement and the Statement of Change in Equity for the year then ended and a summaryof the significant accounting policies and other explanatory information (herein afterreferred as "standalone Ind AS financial statements").

-2. Management's Responsibility for the Consolidated Financial Statements
+2. Management's Responsibility for the Financial Statements

 3. Auditor's Responsibility